-Categories of Data Subjects: Individuals about whom Personal Data is provided to Zoom via the Services by (or at the direction of) Customer or Customer's end-users, which may include without limitation Customer's employees, contractors, and end-users.
+Categories of Data Subjects: Individuals about whom Personal Data is provided to Zoom via the Services by (or at the direction of) Customer or Customer's end users, which may include without limitation Customer's employees, contractors and end users.

-Type of Personal Data: Depending on Customer's use of the Services, Personal Data provided to Zoom via the Services by (or at the direction of) Customer or Customer's end users, including but not limited to the following:
+Type of Personal Data: Depending on Customer's use of the Series, Personal Data provided to Zoom via the Services by (or at the direction of) Customer or Customer's end users, including but not limited to the following:

-- Cloud Recordings (optional): Mp4 of all video, audio, whiteboard, captions and presentations, M4A of all Audio, Text file of all in meeting chats, Audio transcript file - Meeting notification content / text message alerts (optional): name and contact of message recipient and any free text meeting details input by the user that happen to contain Personal Data elements - Meeting and Webinar: title, date and time, polls, chat logs, attendee information (screen name, join/leave time) - Registration details (optional): name and contact details of meeting or webinar registration invitee and any data requested by Customer to be provided by registrant that may contain Personal Data elements - Webinar only: Questions & Answers, and survey information - Persistent Chat: messages and in-chat file transfer (incl image sharing)
+- Cloud Recordings (optional):Mp4ofallvideo,audioand presentations,M4AofallAudio,Text file of all in meeting chats, Audio transcript file - Meeting notification content / text message alerts (optional): name and contact of message recipient and any free text meeting details input by the user that happen to contain Personal Data elements - Meeting and Webinar: title, date and time, polls, chat logs, attendee information (screen name, join/leave time) - Registration details (optional): name and contact details of meeting or webinar registration invitee and any data requested by Customer to be provided by registrant that may contain Personal Data elements - Webinar only: Questions & Answers, and survey information - Persistent Chat: messages and in-chat file transfer (incl. image sharing)